George-Freedland/MatrixCalculator/README.md

 # MatrixCalculator
-This console program calculates the determinant of a matrix of any size, converts any matrix to Row Echelon Form, and shows the steps.
+This java console-based program calculates the determinant of a matrix of any size, converts any matrix to Row Echelon Form, and shows the steps.

 Driver.java